patrick-crawford/WEB422-Backup/notes/angular-testing-intro.md

 ### expect()

-The **expect** function is used to build "Expections", by providing a value, called the actual.
+The **expect** function is used to build "Expectations", by providing a value, called the actual.
 It is chained with a Matcher function (ie: `toBe()`), which takes the expected value.

 <br>